 Enjoy a picnic at one of the many picnic tables scattered around the park.
 There are also 3 large, covered pavilions that can be rented through the city.

-The new Chisholm Park Aquatics Center opens for the 2016 Summer Season and offers fun activities for kids of all ages!
+The new Chisholm Park Aquatics Center opened in 2016 Summer Season and offers fun activities for kids of all ages!

 2200 Norwood Dr, Hurst